gocraft/web/README.md

 * **Your own contexts**.
 Easily pass information between your middleware and handler with strong static typing.
 * **Easy and Powerful routing**.
 Capture path variables.
 Validate path segments with regexps.
 Lovely API.
 * **Middleware**.
 Middleware can express almost any web-layer feature.
 We make it easy.
 * **Nested routers, contexts, and middleware**.
 Your app has an API, and admin area, and a logged out view.
 Each view needs different contexts and different middleware.
+We let you express this hierarchy naturally.
 * **Embrace Go's net/http package**.
 Start your server with http.ListenAndServe(), and work directly with http.ResponseWriter and http.Request.
 * **Minimal**.
 The core of Mars Web is lightweight and minimal.
 Add optional functionality with our built-in middleware, or write your own middleware.

 ## Performance
+Performance is a first class concern.
+Every update to this package has its performance measured and tracked in [BENCHMARK_RESULTS](https://www.github.com/cypriss/mars_web/BENCHMARK_RESULTS).

+For minimal 'hello world' style apps, added latency is about 3μs.
+This grows to about 10μs for more complex apps (6 middleware functions, 3 levels of contexts, 150+ routes).

+One key design choice we've made is our choice of routing algorithm.
+Most competing libraries use simple O(N) iteration over all routes to find a match.
+This is fine if you have only a handful of routes, but starts to break down as your app gets bigger.
+Mars Web uses a tree-based router which grows in complexity at O(log(N)).

 ## Application Structure